programehr/Projan/README.md

-# ProbTrojan
+# Projan
-A probabilistic trojaning (backdoor) attack on deep networks.
+The code for the paper [Projan: A probabilistic trojan attack on deep neural networks](https://authors.elsevier.com/a/1jtRK3OAb9C%7E-T).

 It is based on version 1.0.8 of the [Trojanzoo](https://github.com/ain-soph/trojanzoo) framework, which has been forked for this project.